iUngerTime/iUngerTime/README.md

 ![Email](https://img.shields.io/badge/-iungertime.github.io-lightgrey?style=for-the-badge&)

-I am a senior in Software Engineering at Oregon Institute of Technology.
-My graduation date is June 2021!
-As a student, and on my own, I have had the opportunity to learn a broad spectrum of skills and I am looking forward to using those skills to create industrial solutions.
+I am a Sofware Engineering Manager at Buildable.
+Graduated in Software Engineering at Oregon Institute of Technology in June of 2021.
+I have had the opportunity to learn a broad spectrum of skills and apply them to industrial solutions.
+I used an agile process to develop, and maintain products.

 Currently, I am interested in developing technologies like automated driving, working with defense contractor technologies such as drones, medical technologies such as bionics are also remarkably interesting to me.
-Overall, I want my career to make a difference.
+Overall, I seek to make a difference.
 In addition to my technological interests, I continuously learn new hobbies and adapt them into my life.
-Hobbies such as: snowboarding, rock-climbing, skydiving, wood working, drawing, and learning new languages.
+For example: snowboarding, rock-climbing, skydiving, wood working, drawing, and learning new languages.

-#### ⌨ Working on...
+#### ⌨ Personally working on...

-Chicken Tinder - Accessible at mychickentinder.com
-My senior project built with Vue.js that enables a group of friends to find, and agree on, food near them!
+Dyne - Coming Soon!
+Want to find a restaurant compatible with your entire group?
+Create a lobby on Dyne, and swipe on restaurants near your location.

 ![Stats](https://github-readme-stats.vercel.app/api/?username=iUngerTime&show_icons=true)